Navy | The Royal Navy |

 29 Jul 1942

 HMS Thorn (Lt.Cdr.
 R.G.
-Norfolk, DSO, RN) had encountered many targets in the Tobruk area and requested permission to stay in that area.
+Norfolk, DSO, RN) reported having encountered many targets in the Tobruk area and requested permission to stay in that area.
 This was approved.
 Thorn had to vacate the area by around 5 August as HMS Taku (Lt.Cdr.
 J.G.
 Hopkins, RN) was to arrive in the Tobruk area on the 6th.

 3 Aug 1942